LouminAIre-PS/MASTER/README.md

 # .github

-***NOW SEEKING COMMUNITY AND REPO MANAGERS AND MODERATORS!!!
+***NOW SEEKING COMMUNITY AND REPO MANAGERS AND MODERATORS!!!(Actually, every role imaginable.
+If it doesn't exist yet, we'll make one for you!)
 Please contact me directly if available and interested! (@ dr.youvi.avant@gmail.com)

 Discord Server: